-Some of these emotional symptoms During menopause, are mood changes such as irritability, sadness, lack of motivation, aggressiveness, problems focusing,fatigue,, diﬃculty concentrating, and depression and anxiety is pretty common too.
-Some women who are struggling with already existing depression, bipolar depression or schizophrenia, can at times experience worsening of symptoms of even a relapse of their illness.
+Emotional symptoms can range from mood swings to irritability, sadness, lack of motivation, aggressiveness, and even depression and anxiety.
+Some women who are struggling with existing depression, bipolar depression, or schizophrenia can experience worsening symptoms or even a relapse of their illness.

-A study was published this past June in the journal Scientific Reports by Dr. Lisa Masconi.
-In that study, they scanned the brains of 161 women between the ages of 40 and 65 who were in various stages of perimenopausal and post-menopausal transition.
-The scans showed a decrease of both gray and white matter, increases in deposits of the Alzheimer’s-associated protein amyloid beta, and a decrease in glucose, in the brains of these women.
-Thus explaining all these cognitive, and memory changes that women in menopause were showing.
+A study was published in the journal Scientific Reports by Dr. Lisa Masconi, an Associate Professor of Neuroscience in Neurology and Radiology at Weill Cornell Medicine (WCM), and the Director of the Alzheimer’s Prevention Program at WCM/NewYork-Presbyterian Hospital.
+In that study, she scanned the brains of 161 women between the ages of 40 and 65 who were in various stages of perimenopausal and postmenopausal transition.
+The scans showed a decrease of both gray and white matter, increases in deposits of the Alzheimer’s-associated protein amyloid beta, and a reduction in glucose in the brains of these women.
+Thus explaining all these cognitive and memory changes that women in menopause were showing.

 As estrogen declines with age, our neurons start slowing down and age faster.
-This explains the cognitive changes, like trouble focusing, concentrating, increased forgetfulness, and even depression, anxiety, and all other menopause-related symptoms including hot flashes, and insomnia.
-Women describe difficulties remembering people’s names or finding the right word in a conversation..
-Research suggests menopause symptoms can adversely affect work productivity and work satisfaction.
+This explains the cognitive changes, like trouble focusing, concentrating, increased forgetfulness, depression, anxiety, and all other menopause-related symptoms, including hot flashes and insomnia.

 So what can women do to help eliminate some of these symptoms related to menopause?

 Hormone replacement therapy: The aim of HRT is to restore female hormone levels.
 There are two main types of HRT:

 Combined HRT (estrogen and progestogen) – for women who still have their uterus.